Observations at the hive entrance

 |

 Photo 23a: If all activity suddenly ceases in a strong colony, swarming is imminent.
-This colony will swarm very shortly, perhaps within a few minutes.
-A prime swarm leaves the hive as soon as the first queen cell is capped.
-If it rains at that moment or if the temperature is not suitable, it then waits for the first fine day.
-In a prime swarm, the queen almost always appears last. |
+This colony will swarm very shortly, perhaps within minutes.
+A primary swarm leaves the hive as soon as the first queen cell is capped.
+If it is raining at that moment or the temperature is not favourable, it waits for the first fine day.
+In a primary swarm, the queen almost always appears last. |

-3. In summer
+3. In Summer

 |